 Artists to Know: Pablo Picasso, Georges Braque, Juan Gris

-Iconic Painting: Les Demoiselles d'Avignon by Pablo Picasso
+Iconic Artwork: Les Demoiselles d'Avignon by Pablo Picasso (1907)

 A precise definition of Surrealism can be difficult to grasp, but it's clear that this once avant-garde movement has staying power, remaining one of the most approachable art genres, even today.
 Imaginative imagery spurred by the subconscious is a hallmark of this type of art, which started in the 1920s.
 The movement began when a group of visual artists adopted automatism, a technique that relied on the subconscious for creativity.

 Tapping into the appeal for artists to liberate themselves from restriction and take on total creative freedom, Surrealists often challenged perceptions and reality in their artwork.
 Part of this came from the juxtaposition of a realistic painting style with unconventional, and unrealistic, subject matters.